M64GitHub/libtsprites/README.md

 (block) information within a TSPrite.
 Since the Y-dimension of a charackter is 2 blocks, the meaning of the colormap for characters is: the top block represents the foreground color, and the bottom block represents the background color.
+There is a drawback, when using characters within a tsprite: once you add characters to a TSprite, it can only be placed on even Y coordinates.
  - `regular strings`: to work with text-strings / line-text, another sprite class called `SSprite` (`string sprite`) exists.
 This can be used to place/fade text onto the screen, create spinners (1 character animations), and such.